- Project overview

 1. Project overview

-Starting in Fall 2020, community organizations and residents in neighborhoods around Mifflin Square Park will coordinate and catalog their shared priorities for improving life for residents in this neighborhood.
+Community organizations and residents in neighborhoods around Mifflin Square Park are coordinating and cataloging their shared priorities for improving life for residents in this neighborhood.
 We will use this written plan to advocate and fight together for affordable housing, good transportation, parks, community institutions, and more.
+Call 267-536-9846 or email email@example.com to ask questions and get involved.

 Some of the issues already raised are affordable housing, resident power, business & shopping, bikes, buses, local history, garbage, parking, parks, safety, schools, sidewalks, neighborhood gardens, mental health, and building a diverse and caring community.